fbpx

 How long does cytoreduction with HIPEC take?

-Cytoreduction with HIPEC can last up to 14 hours.
-The cytoreduction part is a meticulous process where surgeons attempt to detect and remove as many tumors as they can.
+The duration of cytoreduction surgery and HIPEC can last up to 14 hours.
+The cytoreduction part is a meticulous process where surgeons attempt to detect and remove all visible tumors.
 The extent of the disease determines how long cytoreduction takes.
-HIPEC has a fixed time of 60-90 minutes.
+HIPEC is administered and circulated in the abdominal cavity for a period of 60-90 minutes - it is then drained and the abdomen flushed with saline.

 blue box icon